Investments In India

 No. The amount invested for contribution to the capital of a firm or a proprietary concern and the capital appreciation thereon is not be allowed to be repatriated abroad.

-However, RBI has given general permission to NRIs to repatriate upto USD 1 million per Financial Year (April – March) out of balances held in their NRO A/c.
-Accordingly, such amount may be repatriated under USD 1 million scheme.
-However, considering that such position may be litigative, one may consider obtaining prior RBI approval.
+However, RBI has given general permission to NRIs to repatriate upto USD 1 million per Financial Year (April – March) out of balances held in their NRO A/c and accordingly, various banks in the past has allowed repatriation of such proceed under USD 1 Million scheme.
+Hence, it is advisable to seek professional assistance and bank's guidance and understand the conditions associated with repatriability of funds before investing into the firm/proprietary concern.

 7. Who can invest in an LLP in India?